Shopify Review 2023

 Shopify Reports

 The reporting options vary by plan level, and this is one of the areas where Shopify can come up a little short on the lower levels.
 The Basic Shopify plan lets you access your store’s acquisition reports, several behavior reports, and a marketing report.
-Want more?
-You’ll need to purchase an add-on or upgrade your plan.
+If you want more, you’ll need to purchase an add-on or upgrade your plan.

 On the next level, the Shopify plan includes access to professional reports with more valuable information, including sales of specific items and sales based on the time of year.
 Customer reports on the Shopify plan let you see how customers are browsing your store and purchasing, with reports available on customers over time, first-time customers in comparison to returning customers, and customers by country.

 On the Advanced Shopify plan, you’ll be able to access information about your most at-risk and loyal buyers.
-And if you visit the Shopify App store, you’ll find more than 1,100 options for add-ons, all of which include ratings and reviews from users.
+And if you visit the Shopify App Store, you’ll find thousands of options for add-ons, all of which include ratings and reviews from users.

 Is Shopify Easy To Use?

-Ease of use is one of Shopify’s top selling points.
-The platform provides a relatively sophisticated entrance into eCommerce that almost anyone can learn to use.
-If you decide to test Shopify’s admin with the free trial, I think you’ll quickly become comfortable with the user interface.
-Although you won’t find a tutorial video or setup wizard, Shopify provides three suggestions to get you up and running: Add Product, Customize Theme, and Add Domain.
+Shopify provides a relatively sophisticated eCommerce experience that almost anyone can learn to use.
+If you decide to test Shopify’s admin with the free trial, you’ll quickly become comfortable with the user interface.
+Although you won’t find a tutorial video or setup wizard, Shopify provides suggestions to get you up and running.

 The main dashboard is clean, orderly, intuitive, and easy to navigate.
-The menu down the top-left of the screen provides your day-to-day store management tools, while the Settings menu contains storewide configurations (such as shipping methods and taxes).
+The menu on the top left of the screen provides your day-to-day store management tools, while the Settings menu contains storewide configurations (such as shipping methods and taxes).

 You’ll also find a bulk editor that allows you to manage data for multiple product variants.
 If you want to add more than three options for a given product (such as size, color, and material) or more than 100 variants total, you’ll need an extension from the app store.